davidbwaikato/smokeandmirrors-gce-socketio/README.md

   over htttps (which means we can close port 80 used by _http_)

-The first 3 steps can be done using the IP of the GCE Virtual Machine that has been created.
-To undertake the final step, you need to have administration rights to a web domain where you can set up a DNS entry that maps the IP number of the GCE Virtual Machine into your web domain name.
+The first 3 steps can be done using the IP address of the GCE Virtual Machine that has been created.
+To undertake the final step, you need to have administration rights to a web domain where you can set up a DNS entry that maps the IP address of the GCE Virtual Machine into your web domain name.
 Having a qualified web domain name for your VM is a requirement for being issued an SSL certificate.

 The first step of the Walk-through is detailed in: